Neck Pain & Tension Headache Relief in St Albans

 Can you do cupping on the neck safely?

 Yes, when performed in a clinical setting with proper technique.
-We use lighter suction on the neck than we would on the back, and place cups carefully along the upper traps, sub-occipital muscles, and cervical erectors.
-The treatment is well-tolerated and most clients find it relaxing rather than uncomfortable.
-Full consultation before every session ensures it's appropriate for you.
+We use lighter suction on the neck than on the back and place cups carefully along the upper traps, sub-occipital muscles and cervical erectors.
+The treatment is well-tolerated and most clients find it relaxing.
+Full consultation before every session ensures it is appropriate for you.

 Where do you place cups for neck pain?

-The most effective points for neck pain are along the upper traps (the muscle from the base of the neck out towards the shoulders), the sub-occipital muscles at the base of the skull, the cervical erectors running up the back of the neck, and over the levator scapulae down to the shoulder blade.
+The most effective points for neck pain are along the upper traps, the sub-occipital muscles at the base of the skull, the cervical erectors running up the back of the neck and the levator scapulae down to the shoulder blade.
 For tension headaches we often add the temples and across the back of the head.
 Exact placement is tailored to where your tension is during the consultation.

 For chronic and recurring neck pain, Hijama (wet cupping) is the stronger option.
 Dry cupping decompresses the tissue.
-Hijama goes further by drawing out small amounts of stagnant blood through tiny superficial incisions, releasing pressure that's built up over months or years.
+Hijama goes further by drawing out small amounts of stagnant blood through tiny superficial incisions, releasing pressure that has built up over months or years.
 We always recommend starting with Hijama for chronic neck pain.
-Dry cupping is the lighter option for first-time clients or those who prefer not to have Hijama.
+Dry cupping is the lighter option for those who prefer not to have Hijama.

 Can cupping help tension headaches?